gferhpc/supercomputing.tue.nl/docs/documentation/index.md

 Feel free to contribute by providing content and/or correcting mistakes as this documentation is intended as a collaborative platform.
-You can do this by clicking on the edit button (:material-pencil:) in the top right corner on every page or visit our [Gitlab Repository](https://gitlab.tue.nl/hpclab/website){:target=_blank}.
+You can do this by clicking on the edit button (:material-pencil:) in the top right corner on every page or visit our [GitHub Repository](https://github.com/HPC-TUE/supercomputing.tue.nl){:target=_blank}.
 All TU/e employees and students can contribute, provided the information is TU/e HPC specific (refer to online guides for more generic HPC information where possible)!

 !!! info "Local Clusters"